firoorg/firo-client/README.md

 ## REPL

-If the client is started with the `ZCOIN_CLIENT_REPL` environment variable set to `true`, the client will no start and instead Chrome Dev Tools will be launched with the global variable Zcoind set to the Zcoind class from `src/daemon/zcoind.ts`.
+If the client is started with the `ZCOIN_CLIENT_REPL` environment variable set to `true`, the client will not start and instead Chrome Dev Tools will be launched with the global variable Zcoind set to the Zcoind class from `src/daemon/zcoind.ts`.
 It can then be used to interact with the daemon as documented in that file.
 The daemon will NOT be stopped automatically on exit.